heshanharsha/cloudformation/practical-1/README.md

-EC2 server with web server installed using cfn-init
+### EC2 instance with web server installed using cfn-init